sa-tre/satre-specification/docs/source/standard.md

 * - Statement
   - Guidance
 * - A TRE must be accessed via a user interface accessible using commonly available applications.
-  - TREs should not require the installation of any bespoke TRE application on the user's device.
+  - TREs which allow users to connect from their own devices should not require the installation of any bespoke TRE application on the user's device.
     In practice a web browser is the most common way to achieve this.
 * - A TRE workspace should provide an environment familiar to the users of the TRE.
   - This may be in the form of a virtual Windows or Linux desktops, web applications, or a terminal.
     The use of custom developed TRE-specific software should be avoided when widely used open-source alternatives already exist.